-Top Tips for the First Week with a Puppy
+Top tips for the first week with a puppy

-1 – Take some time off work
+Take some time off work

 The first few days with your puppy are crucial for establishing a strong and positive relationship with your pet.
-You should take the time to interact with your dog; playing, cuddling, stroking.
-Introduce them to a couple of toys and begin playing and rewarding any good behavior with treats.
+Take the time for everyone in the household to interact with your dog; playing, cuddling, and stroking them.
+Your new puppy may also be a little weary of you, to begin with.
+Be very gentle when you’re handling them and slowly you’ll be able to develop their trust in you and become familiar with your touch, voice and scent.
+Introduce them to a couple of dog toys and reward any good behavior with dog treats.

-To maintain as much consistency as possible while your puppy goes through a confusing change to their environment, it is wise to follow the same diet as the breeder was feeding to the litter.
+Dogs love routine, so to maintain as much consistency as possible, it’s wise to follow the same diet as the breeder or rescue was feeding the litter.
+This is especially important while your puppy is already navigating a confusing change to their environment.
 Find out as much information as possible before you go to collect your puppy, so you have time to research and purchase the appropriate food.
-Once your puppy is home follow the diet as closely as possible, and if transitioning to a different type of food, do so gradually to avoid upsetting their sensitive stomach.
+Once your puppy is home, follow the diet as closely as you can, and if transitioning to a different type of food, do so gradually to avoid upsetting their sensitive stomachs.

-While excitably exploring their new space, your puppy may be able to injure themselves or damage items in your home, if left unsupervised.
-Obviously, you will be unable to monitor your puppy’s every move day and night, so it may be wise to consider a puppy playpen or dog crate to use for short period’s of time and at bedtime to keep them out of harm’s way when you cannot be with them.
-Dog crates are also a very useful training tool, and provide nervous puppies with a safe den they can call their own.
+Dog crate training is invaluable, and can be started during your puppy’s first week at home.
+Since you’ll be unable to monitor your puppy’s every move day and night, using a dog crate to use for short periods of time means that you’ll be able to keep them out of harm’s way when you cannot be with them.
+Dog crates are also a very useful training tool, and provide nervous puppies with a den they can call their own.